 🥚 Chickpea flour egg

-Two tablespoons of chickpea flour mixed with 2 tablespoons of water and 1 teaspoon oil, then allowed to sit for at least 5 minutes is equal to 1 egg.
+Two tablespoons of chickpea flour mixed with 2 tablespoons of water and 1 teaspoon of oil, then allowed to sit for at least 5 minutes is equal to 1 egg.

-- Pro - Easy to find in most stores, adds protein to baked goods, works well in nearly every recipe.
-It is light in color and doesn't change the taste, texture, or appearance of your baked goods.
+- Pro – Easy to find in most stores, adds protein to baked goods, and works well in nearly every recipe.
+It is light in color and doesn’t change the taste, texture, or appearance of your baked goods.
 Binds together when heated so it can replace many eggs in a recipe.

 - Cons - It needs to be fully cooked before eating.
 Raw chickpea flour tastes terrible until cooked and will make cookie dough taste awful until you bake it.